“He who completes a quest does not merely find something. He becomes something.”

 Nolan McGill is a 26 year-old fiction and fantasy-fiction novelist, namely the YA Tides of Terrene series.
 He considers himself largely inspired by such authors as Lev Grossman and Stephen Chbosky.

-McGill was raised in the Walt Disney-inspired town of Celebration, Florida.
+What’s left to say about McGill?
+Just the early days.
+Nolan was raised in the Walt Disney-inspired town of Celebration, Florida.
 He attended the University of Florida, where he crafted the literary short stories Branding and Scott’s Out of Body Vacation.
 After graduating, he proceeded to translate his high school conception of The Tides of Terrene onto page.
 The unpublished, anticipated trilogy is ongoing.

-McGill currently resides near Austin, Texas.
+Nolan currently resides near Austin, Texas.

 I’m also the central protagonist in my own life.
 Obviously.